IP Fundamentals: Navigating Copyright

 Hayley Tarr, Principal, Tarr Law

 Hayley has a Bachelor of Science majoring in genetics, a Bachelor of laws with first class honours, and a Masters of Industrial Property Law.
-She is admitted as a patent and trade marks attorney, a solicitor in the state of Queensland, and an attorney in the state of New York, USA.
+She is admitted as a patent and trade marks attorney, a solicitor in the state of Queensland, an attorney in the state of New York, USA, and a nationally accredited mediator.
 Having worked for top tier firms such as Allens and Minter Ellison, and taught at Bond University, Hayley founded Tarr Law in January 2020.
 Tarr Law is a boutique intellectual property law firm, able to assist clients in all intellectual property matters including: trade marks, copyright, designs, domain names, patents, and IP disputes.
-In addition to running Tarr Law, Hayley dedicates a great deal of time as a volunteer mediator for Bayside Community Legal Centre.
-Hayley is also a mentor for the Gold Coast Innovation Hub, and is a Lawyers Weekly Australian Law Awards 2023 Finalist.
-In other community engagement initiatives, Hayley participated in the St Vinnies CEO Sleepout to raise money for the homeless in June 2022 and will be a speaker and chair at Legalwise Seminars in October and November 2022.
+In addition to running Tarr Law, Hayley is on the Women’s Leadership Committee for the International Trademark Association (INTA), is the Queensland Law Society representative on the Attorney General’s Appeal Costs Board, is a mediator for the Queensland Supreme Court Pro Bono Mediation Scheme for Self-represented Litigants; and is on the IPTA small firm practitioner committee.
+Hayley is a Lawyers Weekly Australian Law Awards 2023 Finalist.
 Everything Hayley does is for the sake of her two beautiful daughters.
 When she is not in the office, you’ll find her seeking out new and adventurous experiences with her girls.
-Please do not hesitate to reach out.
-Hayley would love to assist you with your intellectual property needs.

 Dr. Adrian McCullagh, Principal, ODMOB Lawyers